Simonetta Sommaruga

 Simonetta Myriam Sommaruga (born 14 May 1960) is a Swiss politician who served as a Member of the Swiss Federal Council from 2010 to 2022.
 A member of the Social Democratic Party (SP/PS), she was President of the Swiss Confederation in 2015 and 2020.

 A former director of the Consumer Protection Foundation, which merged into the Swiss Alliance of Consumer Organisations in 2010, Sommaruga has headed the Federal Department of Environment, Transport, Energy and Communications since 2019, previously heading the Federal Department of Justice and Police (2010–2018).
 She served as Vice President of Switzerland for 2014 and 2019.
 Sommaruga assumed the role of President of the Swiss Confederation in 2015, before returning to the position in 2020.
 She resides in the canton of Bern.

 Biography

 Early life

-Born in Zug, Sommaruga grew up with two brothers and a sister in Sins, Aargau.
+Sommaruga was born 14 May 1960 in Zug, Switzerland, a daughter of Marco and Marie-Therese (née Keel) Sommaruga.
+She is a maternal great-great-granddaughter of Johann Joseph Keel, who served as National Councilor as well as Governing Councilor.
+Sommaruga grew up with two brothers and a sister in Sins, Aargau.
 She attended the gymnasium at Immensee, Schwyz and trained as a pianist at the Lucerne School of Music of Lucerne University.
 From 1988 to 1991, she attended English and Romance studies at the University of Fribourg, but did not graduate.